minkeymouse/nowcasting-kr/STATUS.md

 ## Experiment Status Summary

 - **Training**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (trained Dec 9 02:35-02:47).
-All models exist and ready for use
+All models exist and ready for use.
+Models trained with KOEQUIPTE-specific improvements (deeper encoder, tanh, weight_decay, etc.)
 - **Forecasting**: ⚠️ **RESULTS EXIST** - aggregated_results.csv exists (265 lines: 264 data rows + 1 header).
 Results may be from runs before latest code improvements.
-Re-run forecasting to verify results reflect latest improvements
+Cannot determine if results reflect latest improvements without re-running forecasting.
+ARIMA: n_valid=0 for all targets/horizons (issue to investigate)
-- **Nowcasting**: ❌ **ALL FAILED** - All 6 backtest JSON files show "status": "failed" with CUDA errors.
-Code fixed in previous iterations but NOT verified by experiments.
-Models exist, can re-run backtests now to verify fixes
+- **Nowcasting**: ❌ **ALL FAILED** - All 6 DFM/DDFM backtest JSON files show "status": "failed" with CUDA tensor conversion errors.
+Code fixed in previous iterations (`.cpu().numpy()` pattern added) but NOT verified by experiments.
+Models exist (12 model.pkl files), can re-run backtests now to verify fixes work

 ---

 ## Report Status

-- **Structure**: ✅ **FINALIZED** - 9 sections complete (Introduction, Methodology, Results (3 subsections), Discussion, Issues, Appendix)
+- **Structure**: ✅ **COMPLETE** - 9 sections exist (Introduction, Methodology, Results (3 subsections), Discussion, Issues, Appendix)
-- **Content**: ✅ **FINALIZED** - All sections accurately reflect current state (ARIMA excluded, nowcasting failed, DDFM improvements documented)
+- **Content**: ⚠️ **NEEDS VERIFICATION** - Sections exist and reflect current state (ARIMA excluded, nowcasting failed, DDFM improvements documented), but not verified this iteration
-- **Tables**: ✅ **EXIST** - 7 tables exist from previous regeneration (Dec 9 09:47), correctly reflect current state
+- **Tables**: ✅ **EXIST** - 7 tables exist from previous regeneration (Dec 9 10:00), correctly reflect current state (not regenerated this iteration)
-- **Plots**: ✅ **EXIST** - 11 plots exist from previous regeneration (Dec 9 09:47), correctly reflect current state
+- **Plots**: ✅ **EXIST** - 11 plots exist from previous regeneration (Dec 9 10:00), correctly reflect current state (not regenerated this iteration)
-- **References**: ✅ **VERIFIED** - All table/figure references checked and consistent across sections (23 cross-references verified)
-- **Sections**: ✅ **FINALIZED** - All report sections are complete, consistent, and ready for PDF compilation
-- **Cross-References**: ✅ **VERIFIED** - All table/figure labels and references checked and match correctly:
-  - Tables: tab:dataset_params, tab:forecasting_results, tab:nowcasting_backtest, tab:appendix_forecasting_*
-  - Figures: fig:forecast_vs_actual_*, fig:accuracy_heatmap, fig:horizon_performance_trend, fig:nowcasting_comparison_*
+- **References**: ⚠️ **NOT VERIFIED THIS ITERATION** - Table/figure references exist but not verified this iteration (only documentation files updated)
+- **Sections**: ⚠️ **NOT MODIFIED THIS ITERATION** - Report sections not modified this iteration (only documentation files updated)
-- **PDF Compilation**: ⚠️ **READY BUT NOT EXECUTED** - Report sections finalized and verified complete, ready for compilation.
-Manual execution required (Agent cannot execute scripts per user rules): `cd nowcasting-report && ./compile.sh`.
+- **PDF Compilation**: ⚠️ **NOT EXECUTED** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts per user rules): `cd nowcasting-report && ./compile.sh`.
 After compilation, verify: (1) page count < 15 pages, (2) no LaTeX errors, (3) all tables/figures render correctly, (4) all cross-references resolve correctly.
-All build artifacts will be saved to `nowcasting-report/compiled/` directory.
-- **Report Completeness**: ✅ **VERIFIED** - All required sections, tables, and plots are present and correctly referenced.
-No TODO/FIXME markers found in report sections.
+- **Report Completeness**: ⚠️ **NOT VERIFIED THIS ITERATION** - All required sections, tables, and plots exist, but completeness not verified this iteration (only documentation files updated)

 ---

 ## Summary for Next Iteration

 **This Iteration:**
-- ✅ **Documentation updates only** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to track project state
+- ✅ **Documentation updates only** - Updated STATUS.md, ISSUES.md, CONTEXT.md to track project state
+  - STATUS.md: Updated to document current experiment state (models trained, backtests failed, forecasting results exist)
+  - ISSUES.md: Reorganized DDFM metrics improvement research plan with more detailed action items and execution commands
-  - Updated experiment status documentation to reflect actual state
+  - CONTEXT.md: Updated to reflect current state of experiments and code improvements
-  - Enhanced DDFM metrics documentation in ISSUES.md
-  - No code changes, no experiments run, no tables/plots regenerated this iteration
 - ⚠️ **No code changes** - No Python code files modified this iteration (only documentation updated)
-- ⚠️ **No experiments** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
+- ⚠️ **No experiments** - No new training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
+- ⚠️ **No tables/plots regenerated** - Tables and plots exist from previous regeneration (Dec 9 10:00), not regenerated this iteration
 - ⚠️ **PDF not compiled** - Report ready but compilation requires manual execution (Agent cannot execute scripts): `cd nowcasting-report && ./compile.sh`

 **Critical Blockers:**